rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ]
 wpanctl:wpan0>
 ```
-5. "getprop" will list all the parameters of the NCP Node.
+5. `getprop` will list all the parameters of the NCP Node.
 ```bash
 wpanctl:wpan0>getprop
 ```
 6. Now Run a CLI node in second board with the same parameters observed on the NCP (Panid , channel , Masterkey),.
 7. Soon , CLI node will join the Network as a child.
-It can be ensured by using “state” command and “parent” commands on the CLI Node.
+It can be ensured by using `state` command and `parent` commands on the CLI Node.
-8. It is Possible to ping with the MeshLocalAddress of NCP from the CLI node using “ping” command.
+8. It is Possible to ping with the MeshLocalAddress of NCP from the CLI node using `ping` command.
  On CLI Node  run this command

 ```bash